fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Ibn Abbas said that Judgement Day is a very very long day.
 It will feel like many many lifetimes. ibn Abbas said to the Harajite that the punishment willl be in stages.

     And when Paradise is brought near
-    Quran, 81-Surah At-Takwir (The Overthrowing) 13
+    Quran, surah At-Takwir (The Overthrowing) 81:13

 Shahid will be resurrected with their scars red as blood and they will smell of musk.